andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 - Windows 10 Pro, version 21H2(free services eligible)</b>

-<h2>What You Will Learn</h2>

-- Ticket Properties
-- SLAs(Service Level Agreements)
-- Departments
-- Permissions
-- Users

 <h2>High-Level Deployment and Configuration Steps</h2>

 - Step 1: You need to authenticate and authorize yourself by logging into the Azure portal.